 Greg Bocchi is an experienced association executive with 30 years of extensive management experience in all phases of non-profit operations.
 His significant expertise includes strategic planning, programs and budget development, financial management, industry statistics/reports, conference and trade show management, communications and industry promotion, executive committee and board management, and management of standards development and technical programs.
 Greg also has a strong background in industry advocacy, including federal and state legislative and regulatory advocacy along with building collaborative working relationships with international associations.

-Greg was promoted to the position of Managing Partner in 2014 and has been a partner in the firm since 2011.
-He served as President & CEO of The Vinyl Institute from 2008-2011.
-Prior to that he was the Executive Director of The Powder Coating Institute from 1984-2008.
+Greg has served as President and CEO of the Vinyl Institute.
+Prior to that he was Executive Director of the Powder Coating Institute.

 Steve Gardner most recently served as the Corn Refiner Association's second-ranking executive and Corporate Secretary.
 He provided leadership, management and vision to ensure that CRA has the necessary operational controls, administrative, and people systems in place to effectively grow the organization, ensuring financial strength and operating efficiency.

 Over the course of Steve’s career, he’s held senior communications positions at the American Chemistry Council, the Aluminum Association and the US Pharmacopeial Convention.
 He has led industry-wide programs in reputation management, chemical plant security, sustainability, packaging, recycling, transportation, and more.
 He managed the Chinese Premier’s visit to the USP facility in Shanghai in 2015 and has spoken at industry conferences throughout the US and in Mexico, Brazil, India, and the UK.
 Most recently, Steve was the COO for Crosby-Volmer International Communications.